 From Nik Nurfaqih Nik Wil

-It was dispatched on its maiden mission from the Ocean Shield to a 40 sq km area to continue the search for MH370 underwater, as no further confirmed signals were picked up by the towed pinger locator since April 8.
+It was deployed on its maiden mission from the Ocean Shield to a 40 sq km area to continue the search operation for MH370 underwater, as there were no further confirmed signals picked up by the towed pinger locator since April 8.

-A multinational search was mounted for the Boeing 777-200 aircraft, first in the South China Sea and then, after it was learnt that the plane had veered off course, in the southern Indian Ocean.
+A multinational search was mounted for the aircraft, first in the South China Sea and later expanded to the Melaka Strait and Andaman Sea before shifting to the southern Indian Ocean.

-After an analysis of satellite data indicated that the plane’s last position was in the middle of the Indian Ocean, west of Perth, Australia, Malaysian Prime Minister Datuk Seri Najib Tun Razak announced on March 24 that Flight MH370 “ended in the southern Indian Ocean”—BERNAMA
+Malaysian Prime Minister Datuk Seri Najib Tun Razak announced on March 24, seventeen days after the disappearance of the aircraft, that Flight MH370 “ended in the southern Indian Ocean”.—BERNAMA